Congress OKs Dems' climate, health bill, a Biden triumph - KESQ

 The bill caps three months in which Congress has approved legislation on veterans’ benefits, the semiconductor industry, gun checks for young buyers and Ukraine’s invasion by Russia and adding Sweden and Finland to NATO.
 All passed with bipartisan support, suggesting Republicans also want to display their productive side.

-It’s unclear whether voters will reward Democrats for the legislation after months of painfully high inflation dominating voters’ attention and Biden’s dangerously low popularity with the public and a steady history of midterm elections that batter the party holding the White House.
+It’s unclear whether voters will reward Democrats for the legislation after months of painfully high inflation dominating voters’ attention, Biden’s dangerously low popularity ratings and a steady history of midterm elections that batter the party holding the White House.

-The bill had its roots in early 2021, after Congress approved a $1.9 trillion measure over GOP opposition to combat the pandemic-induced economic downturn.
-Emboldened, the new president and his party reached further.

-They called their $3.5 trillion plan Build Back Better.
-Besides social and environment initiatives, it proposed rolling back Trump-era tax breaks for the rich and corporations and $555 billion for climate efforts, well above the resources in Friday’s legislation.
+Biden called his $3.5 trillion plan Build Back Better.
+Besides social and environment initiatives, it proposed rolling back Trump-era tax breaks for the rich and corporations and $555 billion for climate efforts, well above the money in Friday’s legislation.

 With Manchin opposing those amounts, it was sliced to a roughly $2 trillion measure that Democrats moved through the House in November.
 He unexpectedly sank that bill too, earning scorn from exasperated fellow Democrats from Capitol Hill and the White House.